Find Trade Colleges

 4% Freshmen Loans

-4% of Everett Community College students take out loans to afford college costs.
-The average amount of student loans is $4,945 a year.
+Approximately 4% of the students who attend this school take out loans.
+The typical student loan amount is $4,945 a year.
 The student loan default rate of 2.6% means most graduates are not struggling to pay off their loans.

 Students who graduate from Everett Community College with a bachelor’s degree make an average of $39,107 during the early years of their career after graduation.